Pedro-Gomes-95/data-engineer-challenge/README.md

 Stores the Parquet versions of the raw data.
 Each file consists of transforming the raw inputs in Parque tables.
 In the case of weather data, all the JSON files are processed into a single Parquet file.

 * `data/processed`
 Contains the schema-validated, standardized and reformatted datasets ready for analysis.
-Transformations include renaming columns and doing schema enforcement.
+Transformations include (but are not limited to) renaming columns and doing schema enforcement.

 #### `src`
+The `src` folder contains the source code for the pipeline, organized by layers, mimicking an ELT logic.
+Each script is properly documented and contains the relevant information about the steps taken.
+It contains the following folders:

+* `setup`
+Includes the `setup.py` script, which creates the data structure described above, before any processing begins.

+* `utils`
+Stores utility scripts, including helper functions (under `auxiliary_functions.py`) and the API client logic (under `weather_api_client.py`).

+* `ingestion`
+The only script in this folder is `ingestion_weather_data`, which fetches raw weather data from the API and stores them under `raw/data/weather_data`.
+This script uses the API client logic stored in `utils/weather_api_client.py`.

+* `loading`
+Handles the transformation of raw files into the Parquet format, with individual scripts for each dataset: `loading_city_codes.py`, `loading_weather_codes.py`, and `loading_weather_data.py`.